 The museum’s celebrated works of art include the Mona Lisa and the Venus of Milo.
 Be ready for long walks along big halls full of art treasures.

 Museum d’Orsay is on the left bank of River Seine, 2.1 km from Notre Dame Cathedral.
 The nearest metro station is Solférino – Musée d’Orsay.

 The museum displays French masterpieces including paintings, sculptures, furniture, and photography.
-Paintings by Cezanne, Monet, Van Gogh, Renoir and Gauguin are on show.
+Paintings by Paul Cezanne, Claude Monet, Vincent Van Gogh, Pierre Auguste Renoir and Paul Gauguin are on show.

 If you liked the post, you could…